 Wildfire is a concern in some areas of Oregon.
-General information about the risk of wildfire is available from the Oregon Department of Forestry here.
+General information about the risk of wildfire is available on the Oregon Department of Forestry website.
 Some Oregon properties are subject to special rules under the State's "Wildland-Urban Interface (WUI) Classification".
 Properties that fall under this classification include geographical areas with permanent structures that intermingle with wildland vegetative fuels.
 The WUI status of a property must be disclosed by the Seller to the Buyer in the Seller's Property Disclosure Statement.
-Prospective Buyers of a WUI classified property can learn more about the classification and the additional steps required of WUI property owners to lessen the risk of wildfire can be found here.
+Prospective Buyers of a WUI classified property can learn more about the classification and the additional steps required of WUI property owners to lessen the risk of wildfire can be found on the Oregon State Fire Marshal "Wildlife Urban Interface (WUI) webpage.
 The passage of OR SB 762 in June of 2021 has prompted changes within the WUI Classification Program.
-New maps that more accurately depict fire risk on an individual property level are currently under development and are expected to be completed some time in 2023.
+New maps that more accurately depict fire risk on an individual property level are currently under development as of Spring 2024.
 There is a possibility that homes not currently classified under WUI may be reevaluated and classified under WUI on these new maps.
 Also expected to change under the new legislation are the rules and responsibilities for WUI property owners.
 These rules are also yet to be completed but should be available along with the presentation of the new maps.